-2.2 Resin Preparation
+2.2 Resin preparation

-Resin and fiber ratio was 7:3 where the hardener k-6 was mixed with resin maintaining the ratio of Resin and Hardener as 10:1.
-For each layer, 35gm of Epoxy along with 3.5gm hardener was poured in a onetime mug and stirred with a glass rod at room temperature.
+The resin and fiber ratio was 70:30, where the hardener K-6 was mixed with resin, maintaining the ratio of resin and hardener as 10:1.
+For each layer, 35 gm of epoxy along with 3.5 gm of hardener was poured into a one-time mug and stirred with a glass rod at room temperature.

-2.3 Jute Fibre Treatment
+2.3 Jute fiber treatment

 Jute strands were washed with distilled water and finally dried.
-Jute strands were poured into a reaction flask and a solution of sodium hydroxide solution (5%) was added onto the fibres.
-The suspension was held at room temperature for 24h.
-Afterwards, the reaction medium was filtered and jute strands were thoroughly washed with distilled water until neutralization.
-At last, the alkali treated jute strands were dried in an oven at sun light for 12h and kept to be used as reinforcement for the composite preparation.
+Jute strands were poured into a reaction flask, and a solution of sodium hydroxide solution (5%) was added onto the fibers.
+The suspension was held at room temperature for 24 h.
+Afterwards, the reaction medium was filtered, and jute strands were thoroughly washed with distilled water until neutralization.
+At last, the alkali-treated jute strands were dried in an oven in sunlight for 12 h and kept to be used as reinforcement for the composite preparation.

-2.4 Composite Preparation
+2.4 Composite preparation

-15gm epoxy layer was placed on the milot paper placed on the MS plate and a fiber layer of 15gm Jute was placed on it unidirectionally at 0° and 35gm epoxy resin along with 3.5gm hardener mixture was applied on the fiber layer and rolling was done using a hand roller to distribute the resin mixture.
-Then mid-1, mid-2 and top layer was placed on the frame maintaining same amount of fiber & resin mixture and defined angle to form a cross-ply $(0^{\circ}/90^{\circ}/0^{\circ})$ composite sheet.
-Finally, 25kg load was applied on the composite sheet to eliminate void formation and to ensure uniform distribution of resin liquid.
+15 gm epoxy layer was placed on the milot paper placed on the MS plate, and a fiber layer of 15 gm jute was placed on it unidirectionally at 0°, and 35 gm epoxy resin along with a 3.5 gm hardener mixture was applied on the fiber layer, and rolling was done using a hand roller to distribute the resin mixture.
+Then the mid-1, mid-2, and top layer were placed on the frame, maintaining the same amount of fiber & resin mixture and defined angle to form a cross-ply (0°/90°/90°/0°) composite sheet.
+Finally, a 25kg load was applied on the composite sheet to eliminate void formation and to ensure uniform distribution of resin liquid.
 The process was done at room temperature.
-The final composite sheet was placed for curing at room temperature applying 25kg force for 24hour.
+The final composite sheet was placed for curing at room temperature, applying 25 kg of force for 24 hours.
+The composite preparation sequence is shown in Fig. 3.

-Fig. 3.
-Composite Preparation, Frame Preparation (a), Jute Fibre Layers (b), Resin Application (c), Final Composite (d).
+Fig.3.
+Composite preparation, frame preparation (a), jute fibre layers (b), resin application (c), final composite (d).